(Rewatching ST:TNG after a 20-year break.)

 As I kid, I remember being transfixed by the 1983 TV movie The Day After, which depicts a nuclear attack on America.
 I doodled mushroom clouds in my Latin textbook, and more than once I woke up from a nightmare in which “they dropped the bomb.”
 Yet I had no reason to hate the Russians.

 I recall being thrilled by a moment in the 1979 disaster movie Meteor and by occasional episodes of The Six Million Dollar Man depicting Americans and Soviets working together to avert a greater threat.
-I wasn’t a huge fan of any pop music, but Sting’s refrain “I hope the Russian love their children, too” resonated throughout my adolescence.
+I wasn’t a huge fan of any pop music, but Sting’s refrain “I hope the Russians love their children, too” resonated throughout my adolescence.

 Rewatching this episode, I expected to see Worf and Riker challenge the defector’s story, since that leaves room for Picard to be the voice of reason.
 But it was disturbing seeing touchy-feely Troi participate in the interrogation.